 - acting for the National Energy Authority of a government to advise on and defend an ICC arbitration for the construction of a hydroelectric dam in Nepal;

-- appointed as mediator for a gas supply concession agreement, cross-border dispute of US$4.8 billion in the Middle East;
+- appointed as mediator for a gas supply concession agreement, in a cross-border dispute of US$4.8 billion in the Middle East;

 - advising in relation to new and refit pumping stations, related SCADA systems and associated pipelines, including contract drafting, limitation of liability, defects in welding, testing, handover, and professional negligence in relation to defects in design;